 Beatitudes: An Exploration of Z.Z.
 Packer’s “Geese” and Xu Xi’s “Famine”

 These “transcultural” or “transnational” writers (there is a difference, Dignino suggests, even though these terms are often used interchangeably) often create complex characters who are not necessarily determined by their inherited ethnicity or identity.
-A Chinese person may no longer want to be culturally “Chinese,” or identify herself as Chinese (as Xu Xi explains in her essay, “Why I Stopped Being Chinese”); an African American woman is free to embrace a new identity, or at to assimilate into a new culture, become Japanese.
-It isn’t a matter of not wanting to be “who they really are,” but simply, that it may not be the case that, for whatever reason, “it” (however their native culture is defined) isn’t necessarily “who they really are.”
+A Chinese person may no longer want to be culturally “Chinese,” or identify herself as Chinese (as Xu Xi explains in her essay, “Why I Stopped Being Chinese”); an African American woman is free to embrace a new identity, or at to assimilate into a new culture, to become Japanese.
+It isn’t a matter of not wanting to be “who they really are,” but simply, that it may not be the case that, for whatever reason, “it” (however their native culture is defined) isn’t necessarily “who they really are,” or feel themselves to be.
+A black person may choose not to identify as black in terms of his cultural identity; he may not define himself in that way.
 The characters in newer fiction are free to embrace new identities and cultures.
-Cultural identity is fluid, a choice.
+Cultural identity is fluid, more of a choice.

-Indeed, authors and characters both may be moving toward brand-new and complex transcultural identities, free to choose both where they live and their cultural affiliation, provided that society allows them to break free.
+Indeed, these transcultural authors and characters both may be moving toward brand-new and complex identities, free to choose both where they live and their cultural affiliations, provided that society allows them to break free.
 Both ZZ Packer and Xu Xi tend to write from a transcultural perspective where characters have fluid identities not easily summed up by a single cultural framework or value system.
-This is what makes their characters and stories interesting.
+This is what makes their characters and stories interesting, but sometimes tricky to interpret, depending on which value system is applied.

 The story draws on a central concern of Chinese culture and family life—eating.
 Most of the heroine’s memories of her father are related to food and eating and thus they are closely linked with her Chinese background within the narrative.
 The irony of the story, then, is that although the daughter longs for a completely Western emancipation, this escape partly involves indulging herself at Michelin-starred restaurants, a fact which makes the reader wonder if she has really freed herself from her food-filled past (Tsang).